Center for Women Staff

 Tiffany is currently serving her third term as President of the Georgia Women's Conference and brings with her a passion for women's issues and civil rights.
 Tiffany earned her B.A. in English, with a focus in women's literature from Georgia State University.
-She plans on pursuing her graduate studies in English with a focus in Gender and Sexuality.
+She serves as a facilitator for diversity workshops and safe space trainings at Emory University and other academic institutions.
 As a certified teacher and lifelong student, Tiffany takes a pedagogical approach to any project she undertakes and is committed to fostering a respectful, inclusive, and safe environment for the women of Emory.

 MSV Graduate Assistant, Center for Women